bwann/homelab/power.md

 From the terminal block to the PicoPSUs on individual blades is a length of red+black 18 gauge wire.
-The wires will vary in length for each blade, e.g. the wires for the top blade will be about 1' long, wires for the bottom blade will be about 2.5' long.
+The wires will vary in length for each blade, e.g. the wires for the top blade will be about 1' long, wires for the bottom blade will be about 3' long.
 One end has a pair of ring terminals, the other end is a pair of red+black Powerpole connectors.
 Use 1/4" wire loom along the entire length to keep it neat.

+Because I only had 8-position terminal blocks this meant that only 4 blades could nominally be attached to each, so I had to double up a couple of positions to run power for all 10 blades.

 You might as well assemble all 10 cables now even if you don't use them all, because it'll be easier to run now than later.